-The Edwina V. Pfund Law Scholarship was established in 1981 with awards made each academic year in perpetuity to encourage students with financial need who are currently pursuing a Juris Doctor degree with a concentration in Taxation.
+The Edwina V. Pfund Law Scholarship was established in 1981 with awards made each academic year in perpetuity to encourage students with financial need who are currently pursuing a Juris Doctor degree with a certificate of concentration in Taxation.

-Criteria:At least a second-year student pursuing a Juris Doctor degree with a concentration in Taxation.
+Criteria:At least a second-year student pursuing a Juris Doctor degree with a certificate of concentration in Taxation.
 Applicants must have demonstrated scholarly ability and exceptional diligence in the pursuit of advanced learning skills in the study of law.
 Priority consideration to those students who are employed full time and students with financial need.